Maximilian-Reuter/a32nx/docs/README.md

 - 🔸 SPD/MACH hold might when flying in curves has been improved
 - 🔸 FLEX thrust limit is still rough and is also not adapted for Mach yet
 - 🔸 Pause and slew detection should be ok now
+- 🔸 Fuel flow is currently always in KG
+- 🔸 Thrust limits are now corrected for air-conditioning and anti-ice yet

 #### Considered solved